batect/batect/docs/content/config/Tasks.md

     Available since v0.26.

 ## `dependencies`
-List of other containers that should be started and healthy before starting the task container given in `run`.
+List of other containers (not tasks) that should be started and healthy before starting the task container given in `run`.

 The behaviour is the same as if the dependencies were specified for the `dependencies` property of the task's container's definition.

 ## `prerequisites`
-List of other tasks that should be run before running this task.
+List of other tasks that should be run to completion before running this task.

 If a prerequisite task finishes with a non-zero exit code, then neither this task nor any other prerequisites will be run.